marcosivni/WebHigiia/model/Model.md

 INSERT INTO Mammogram VALUES (7, 1, 'mammo/usf0007_RCC_L1_MS_M.jpg', 'Patient 5', {0.55, 0.49, 0.37}, 'right craniocauda', 'Mass', 6, 2, 5);
 ```

 > After the insertion of dataset elements, Higiia can query images by content (following the multidimensional features and the user-defined metrics).
-Nevertheless, we must assign the query objects (potentially undiagnosed images) as well as the users that can access them.
+Nevertheless, we must assign the query objects (potentially undiagnosed images) to the users that can access them.

 ## Prepare for querying